outerbounds/airflow-on-minikube/README.md

 The first version of metaflow which supports airflow requires S3 access.
 Please configure a S3 bucket and ensure you have AWS credentials (access keys, secret keys etc.) set in your environment variables during the configuration process.

-To run metaflow flows with airflow on minikube the following is required:
+To run metaflow flows with airflow on minikube follow the below steps in order:

 1. [Setup, helm, minikube, and a dag folder mount point to the minikube cluster](#setup-helm-and-minikube)
 2. [Create Kubernetes namespaces and set AWS related Kubernetes secrets.](#namespace-and-authentication-setup)